Migraine Treatment: IV Magnesium Sulfate

 - Vital signs (BP and pulse) should be obtained at baseline and after administration.

 I have had mag sulfate used under the direction of other physicians as well.
 In those cases, instead of IV push using a syringe, my mag sulfate was put into a saline IV bag and given over the period of 30 minutes.
 This is often done because magnesium can be irritating to veins.

 What are the side effects?

 Symptoms of hypermagnesemia

 Hypermagnesemia may develop if administered chronically (repeatedly in a relatively short period of time).
 Symptoms of hypermagnesemia include:

 - Decreased heart rate

-As advocates we try to remind patients that the emergency room is often not our friend and should be utilized only when necessary or in the case of an emergency situation.
+As advocates we try to remind patients that the emergency room is often not our friend and should only be utilized only necessary or in the case of an emergency.

-Knowing about and utilizing magnesium first can often show staff that a patient is not only educated about their disease, but also willing to try something other than narcotics to help themselves.
-This can go a long way if the magnesium fails, when doctors who are now more willing to trust you are subsequently asked for pain relief.
+Knowing about and utilizing magnesium first can often show staff that a patient is not only educated about their disease but also willing to try something other than narcotics to help themselves.
+It can go a long way if the magnesium fails when doctors who are now more willing to trust you are subsequently asked for pain relief.